Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-cake baked in a baking pan
+earthquake cake baked in a baking dish

-How to serve Chocolate Earthquake Cake
+How To Serve Chocolate Earthquake Cake

 Any chocolate lover will adore this fun cake.
 Add a scoop of whipped cream on top and a scoop of vanilla ice cream on the side to make this dessert extra decadent.